 - Toys: especially the wheels.
 As they’re used, the wheels might start to squeak and this might be annoying for you if your pet rats love to play with them.
 Other gnawing toys might also produce some noise as your rodent friend gnaws on it.
 If you want to look for the best pet rat toys that don’t make a lot of noise, check out my full article about the best pet rat toys for your pet!

 - The food: pet rats food is made to gnaw and keep your friend’s teeth healthy.
 So it’s more than normal to hear the occasional, soft crunch of the food when they’re eating.
 Personally, I find it very cute, but if you’re trying to sleep and the cage is right next to you, this can be a problem.
+Here’s the best way to feed a healthy meal to your pet rat.

 - Play-fights: pet rats play with each other and they do this by wrestling some times.
 This results on some rolling around the cage as well as some squealing when one of them has had enough.
 It doesn’t happen all the time, but it will from time to time.